The American Silver Eagle is the official silver bullion coin of the United States and gets minted by the US Mint.

-If you are a beginner looking to invest in silver bullion, then American Silver Eagle coins are a great place to start.
+If you are a beginner looking to invest in silver bullion, then American Silver Eagles are a great place to start.
 Due to their popularity, they are the most accessible silver coins to buy and sell in the world.
 This makes them very attractive for newbies.

-See how the US Mint creates 'Monster Boxes' of American Silver Eagle Coins
+See how the 'Monster Boxes' of American Silver Eagles are created

-What Year is the Most Valuable Silver Eagle?
+What Year is the Most Valuable American Silver Eagle?

-When it comes to back-dated silver eagle coins, a lot of people wonder which year is the most valuable year.
-Especially if you are a collector of old American Silver Eagles, you'll probably want to understand this question.
-For the most part, the anniversary dates are the key dates that make specific year Silver Eagles more valuable.
+When it comes to back-dated Silver Eagle, a lot of people wonder which year is the most valuable year.
+Especially if you are a coin collector of old American Silver Eagles, you'll probably want to understand this question.
+For the most part, the anniversary dates are the key dates that make specific years more valuable.
 And those are the first year (1986), 10 year anniversary (1996), 20 year anniversary (2006), and 30 year anniversary (2016).

 How Much is a Silver Eagle Worth?

 Like all precious metals, the spot price and weight of the coin are important.
-However, the premium price will ultimately determine the price of a silver eagle coin.
-For the current year silver eagle, this premium price is set by the US Mint.
-For back-dated coins (dates that are no longer minted at the US Mint), the premium price is set by supply and demand for that specific year; as well as the mintage figures for that specific year.
-All these factors determine the value or worth of a silver eagle coin.
+However, the premium price will ultimately determine the price of a silver eagle bullion coin.
+For the current year silver eagles, this premium price is set by the United States Mint.
+For back-dated coins (dates that are no longer minted), the premium price is set by supply and demand for that specific year; as well as the mintage figures for that specific year.
+All these factors determine the value or worth of a american silver eagle coin.

 About the US Mint

-The US Mint, exclusive maker of American Silver Eagle Coin, was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.
-In 1792, the US Mint got founded in Philadelphia, in a relatively small building called the ‘Ye Olde Mint.’
+The US Mint, exclusive maker of American Eagle Silver Coin, was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.
+In 1792, the United States Mint got founded in Philadelphia, in a relatively small building called the ‘Ye Olde Mint.’

-The Philadelphia Mint was the first facility under the US Mint and remained the sole producer of official proof coinage until the year 1968.
+The Philadelphia Mint was the first facility and remained the sole producer of official proof coinage until the year 1968.
 Moreover, the famed ‘P’ mintmark got added to coins only after 1980; coins struck at Philadelphia before 1980 did not bear the ‘P’ mintmark (except the Susan B. Anthony dollar and the wartime Jefferson nickel).